If you want to learn the guitar and progress to an advanced and/or professional level, you should be aware that it will be a long process.

 - You can practice more.
 If a student comes late or a lesson is canceled what’s the most obvious thing to do if you have a guitar in your hand?

-While you should never teach the guitar if you’re a beginner yourself if you’re an intermediate student you can always teach the guitar to beginners.
+While you should never teach the guitar if you’re a beginner yourself if you’re an intermediate guitar student you can always teach beginners.

 Just make sure you never get greedy and try to teach students things you’re not yet confident in.